dgaydukov/cert-spring5/files/spring5.md

 With this settings you can call logic from caller app that will fetch all data from remote web app.
 Of course you should share code for `MyService` between 2 apps.

 ###### Conditional Annotation
 There are several annotations that can help you determine should you create a bean or not.
 `@Profile` - can be used to determine should bean be created for certain profile.
 Can be used on class and methods (in case method is a `@Bean`)
-But there also class of `@Conditional` annotations.
+But there also class of `@Conditional` annotations:
-`@ConditionalOnClass(MyService.class)` - bean would be created if class `MyService` is in classpath.
+* `@ConditionalOnClass(MyService.class)` - bean would be created if class `MyService` is in classpath.
 Since this annotation is parsed by loading class bytecode, it is safe to specify classes here that may ultimately not be on the classpath.
-`@ConditionalOnBean(name = "myService")` - bean would be created if bean with name myService exists `@ConditionalOnMissingClass/@ConditionalOnMissingBean` - bean would be created if bean of type/name doesn't exist `@ConditionalOnProperty(prefix = "my.starter", name = "show", matchIfMissing = true)` - bean would be created if value of `my.starter.show` not false, or it doesn't exist in configuration.
+* `@ConditionalOnBean(name = "myService")` - bean would be created if bean with name myService exists
+* `@ConditionalOnMissingClass/@ConditionalOnMissingBean` - bean would be created if bean of type/name doesn't exist
+* `@ConditionalOnProperty(prefix = "my.starter", name = "show", matchIfMissing = true)` - bean would be created if value of `my.starter.show` not false, or it doesn't exist in configuration.
-`@ConditionalOnResource(resources = "classpath:my.properties")` - bean would be created only if my.properties exist
+* `@ConditionalOnResource(resources = "classpath:my.properties")` - bean would be created only if my.properties exist
 We can create custom condition by extending `SpringBootCondition`
 ```java
 import org.springframework.boot.autoconfigure.condition.ConditionOutcome;